b3rendsh/cxland/apps/taste/readme.md

         Note: some disk controllers don't support multi sector read.

 /W      Include write test.
-        This test destroys the laste 64KB of data on the harddisk!
+        This test destroys the last 64KB of data on the harddisk!
         On large disks the last 64KB up to 8GB is used.

 /D      Print debug information.